Relative Pronouns in Spanish

 I have a car.
 The car goes fast!

-Now that you're older, you can convey the same information in longer, more complex sentences:
+Now that you’re older, you can convey the same information in a longer, more complex sentence:

 I have a car that goes fast!